Did You Know?

 Foster care costs average $27,000 per child, per year.
-Last year Gift of Adoption grants helped keep more than 16 children from entering the system – saving states more than $1 million over the average foster care stay
+Last year Gift of Adoption grants helped keep more than 37 children from entering the system – saving states more than $1 million over the average foster care stay.

 The Gift of Adoption Fund does not consider an applicant’s marital status, gender, race, creed, national origin, religion, age, or sexual orientation when reviewing applications.

-Last year, about 15% of Gift of Adoption grants helped parents in the U.S. military complete their adoptions of children in need.
-Many grants also help parents employed as clergy, teachers, police and fire fighters, and other civil servant positions.
+About 9% of Gift of Adoption grants helped parents in the U.S. military complete their adoptions of children in need.
+Many grants also help parents employed as clergy, teachers, police and firefighters, and other civil servant positions.